 Open Crafting-Need a bit of extra help with your project?
 Want to use Handicraft equipment & tools to work on an independent crafting project?
-Scouts and adult leaders swing by during Open Crafting from 7-8pm M, T or Th.
+All campers, youth or adults can swing by during 7-8pm program M, T or Th.
 This does not include access to the pottery equipment.
 Pottery access only for those in one of the Pottery classes.